leonore/deep-learning-for-immune-cells/timelog.md

 - *2 hours* Incorporating Hannah's comments into the dissertation

 ### 24 March
 - *5 hours* Working on implementation and finishing parts of Materials and Methods to send second draft over

+### 25 March
+- *3 hours* Working on the presentation
+- *4 hours* Working on writing evaluation, adding placeholder figures